Climate protection

 Beef

 Within the scope of our Meat Procurement Policy, Beef has a special focus to ensure that it does not contribute to deforestation or forest conversion.
-We will align our actions with the Forest Positive Coalition goals.

 - Policy under revision due to EU Deforestation Regulation -